Klowner/pops/README.md

 The `src` option tells pops where it should place any generated items.
 It is also where pops will look when serving it's styleguide.

+### meta

+Meta information displayed at the top of the styleguide.

 ### globals